5 Signs Your 1-Year Old May Be Autistic

 1) The first sign – is delayed babbling

 One of the earliest signs of autism is delayed babbling.
-Most babies start babbling around 4-6 months old, but a baby with autism may not start babbling until much later – sometimes not until they’re one year old or older.
+Most babies start babbling around 4-6 months old.
+However, a baby with autism may not start babbling until much later.
+Sometimes, they may not start until they’re one year old or older.
 If your child isn’t babbling by 12 months, it’s worth mentioning to your pediatrician.
 They might recommend an evaluation for delays in communication and social development.

-Babies who are late talkers often have trouble learning language skills as they age, making it challenging to communicate their needs and wants to others.
+Babies who are late talkers often have trouble learning language skills as they age.
+This makes it challenging for them to communicate their needs and wants to others.

 Children who are late talkers must receive therapy early on so that their language skills don’t continue to lag.